“It occurs to me now that a lot of my ideas sound like stuff Tom Hanks’ character in “Big” would’ve done if you gave him

 My name is Scott Crawford.
-I am a disabled, retired, semi-reluctant American living in the northeastern United States.
+I am a disabled, retired person living in the northeastern United States.
 This website serves as a clearinghouse, portfolio and museum for my past and current projects, and the primary home for my writing, such as it is these days.

 For some context as to who I am, or was, and perhaps some confirmation that you’ve found “the right Scott Crawford”: